Small and Personalized Learning Environment

 Rigorous and Relevant College-Preparatory Curriculum

 Graduates from Da Vinci Schools will meet or exceed all California's "a-g" UC and CSU admissions requirements.
 They will demonstrate mastery and growth through public presentations of learning, exhibitions, standardized testing and performance assessments.
-In order to graduate, Da Vinci students must successfully complete 4 years of English, 3 years of Social Studies, 3 years of Math, 3 years of Science, 2 years of a Foreign Language, and 2 years of Art.
+In order to graduate, Da Vinci students must successfully complete 4 years of English, 3 years of Social Studies, 3 years of Math, 3 years of Science, 2 years of a Foreign Language, and at least 1 year of Art.
 Students must also complete Presentations of Learning at the end of each semester, 1 senior project, and yearly service learning.
 Students may also to participate in Internships and Early College courses.
 Additionally, students must take 3 College Board Examinations, go on at least 3 College Visits, complete 2 Financial Aid Applications, and apply to a minimum of 2 Colleges.

 Da Vinci Schools are dedicated to preparing students for college completion and 21st century jobs through an interdisciplinary project-based, "learn by doing" curriculum that is rigorous and relevant and which integrates core subjects with real-life problems to be solved.
 Projects create opportunities for students to focus on real-world, complex problems that require deep research and analysis, synthesis of information, planning, organization, teamwork and perseverance.